HermanMartinus/bearblog/DOCS.md

 Back in the bearblog dashboard, add the domain to the Custom Domain field.

-**Note: We don't currently support SSL, so .dev and .app domains will only work if set up through a CDN like [Cloudflare](https://cloudflare.com).
+**Note: We don't currently provide SSL cetificates, so .dev and .app domains will only work if set up through a CDN like [Cloudflare](https://cloudflare.com) with proxy enabled.**

 ## Contributing and contact